-DMTH 080X Mathematics Lab (0-X-X) This course is designed for students to participate in remedial studies on an individual basis.
-Course content is customized to each student's specific deficiencies.
-Semester credit hours vary depending on students' specific needs.
-Course content may include topics in basic mathematics, introductory algebra, and/or intermediate algebra.
-Individual courses may be standalone or may supplement a college-level math course.
-(Developmental/No college credit granted) Prerequisite: Varies based on the specific course.
+DMTH 0803 Mathematics Lab (0-3-3) This course is designed for students to participate in remedial studies customized to each student's major division of study.
+Course content may include topics in basic mathematics, geometry, introductory algebra, and/or intermediate algebra.
+(Developmental/No college credit granted.)
+Prerequisite: Placement test.